Everyone Has a Little Book in Them…

 People Do Judge a Book by its Cover

 I realised that people were not even going to lift my book up off the shelf or click on it online if they were turned off by an unattractive, boring, or amateurish cover.
-After a couple of unsuccessful stabs at knocking one up myself, I came to the conclusion that getting a design, colour scheme, and font that looked professional, attractive, and reflected the content and style of my book was something of an art in itself.
+After a couple of unsuccessful stabs at knocking one up myself, I concluded that getting a design, colour scheme, and font that look professional, attractive, and reflect the content and style of your book is an art in itself - and one that I was definitely not a master of.
 I therefore decided to contract a freelance graphic designer to do it for me.
-Unfortunately that didn’t work out too well either - maybe because I didn’t really know what I wanted in the first place and so was unable to give her a detailed enough brief to work from.
-So, when we parted ways, I still did not have a cover I was happy with.
-Thankfully though, I then chanced upon 99 Designs, a company who run a competition for you amongst dozens of designers to make a cover, meaning you get a whole smorgasbord of designs that you can then mix, match and further refine.
+Unfortunately that didn’t work out too well either - perhaps because I didn’t really know what I wanted in the first place and so was unable to give her a sufficiently detailed brief.
+Thankfully, I then chanced upon 99 Designs, a company who will actually run a competition for you, getting dozens of designers to propose covers for your book, meaning you get a whole smorgasbord of options that you can then mix, match and refine.

-That worked really well for me and I finally had something I was happy with.
-Another (cheaper) option would have been to choose from a catalogue of pre-made covers or templates on a site like Canva and then customise one to my book.
+That worked really well for me and I finally got something I was happy with.
+But another, cheaper, option would have been to choose from a catalogue of cover templates on a site like Canva and then customise one to my book.

 My back cover also needed two things that a designer wouldn’t be able to provide.
-The first was a snappy blurb telling the prospective reader what the book was about and hopefully making them want to read it (text that I later found out was also very handy to send to people I wanted to promote the book to).
-So I spent a good deal of time drafting this, trying to get it as polished and snappy as possible, The second was an International Standard Book Number (ISBN) and accompanying barcode.
-This allows easily classification and processing of any book, as well as making it look that bit more professional (though if you are planning to only list your book on Amazon then you can get away without one as they use their own classification system).
-These numbers are issued by a global ISBN Agency via their national-level affiliates for each country, making sure that each and every book in the world gets a unique one.
-So I went to the global ISBN Agency website and found the national-level affiliate in my country, the UK, from their menu.
-I then went to this affiliate’s own site where I was required to register some basic details about my book and make a credit card payment in order to get my ISBN.
+The first was a snappy blurb telling the prospective reader what the book was about and hopefully making them want to read it - text I later found out was also very handy to send to people when promoting the book.
+So I spent a good deal of time drafting this, trying to get it as polished and snappy as possible.
+The second was an International Standard Book Number (ISBN) and accompanying barcode.
+This allows easy classification and processing of any book, as well as making it look that bit more professional - though if you are planning to only list your book on Amazon then you can get away without one as they use their own classification system.
+The numbers are issued by a global ISBN Agency through their national-level affiliates for each country, ensuring that each and every book in the world gets a unique one.
+So I went to the global ISBN Agency website to find the national-level affiliate in my home country, the UK, then went to their site, registered some basic details about my book, made a small payment, and was promptly issued with my very own ISBN.

 What Are You Worth?

-As I wasn’t using a publisher, it was up to me to set a selling price for my book.
-I spoke to some other authors who advised me to shoot low to win readers, given I am a completely unknown name.
-So I looked at what other books in the same genre and format were selling for on Amazon and then priced mine at the lower end of that bracket.
+As I wasn’t using a publisher, it was up to me to set the selling price for my book.
+I spoke to some other authors who advised me to shoot low to win readers, given that I was a completely unknown name.
+So I looked at what other books in the same genre and format were selling for on Amazon and then priced mine at the lower end of that range.

-I set different prices for the paperback and the e-version, given the latter has no printing costs to be covered, pitching them at $9.99 and $4.99 respectively.
-It’s at this point that I need to tell you that the drinks are not going to be on me however as, even with no publisher to compensate, I make only $1-2 from each paperback sold and $2-3 from each e-book.
-So, no, don’t quit your day job just yet.
+I set different prices for the paperback and the e-version - pitching them at $9.99 and $4.99 respectively - given that the latter has no printing costs to be covered.
+It’s at this point that I should tell you the drinks are not going to be on me as, even with no publisher to compensate, this pricing means that I make only $1-2 from each paperback sold and $2-3 from each e-book.
+So you might not want to quit your day job just yet.

 Bringing it All Together

-With my digital interior and cover files complete and my price set, I was finally ready to publish.
-I chose to use the two main global distributors to do this.
-They would also, as mentioned above, do the printing of any books ordered from their platforms, and do so on an on-demand basis, meaning no upfront printing costs for me.
+With my digital book and cover files complete and my price set, I was finally ready to publish.
+I chose to use the two main global distributors to do this, both of whom would then print and ship my book on-demand.

-The first is Ingram Spark and they are who most bookstores across the world seem to order their books from.
+The first was Ingram Spark, who most bookstores across the world seem to order their books from.

-The second is Amazon who, as you may have heard, do a tidy line in selling books directly to readers.
-They do also sell to bookstores, but if you want them to do this for you too, then they insist that you use them and only them, meaning you can’t also sign up with Ingram.
-Given Ingram have a much larger client base of bookstores, I decided to use Amazon only for direct sales to readers.
+The second was Amazon who, as you may have heard, do a tidy line in selling books directly to readers.
+They do also sell to bookstores, but for this they insist that you use them and only them, meaning you can’t also sign up with Ingram if you do.
+Given that Ingram have a much larger client base of bookstores, I decided to use Amazon only for direct sales to readers.

-I am now able to log into either account to see how sales are going and both distributors send me a monthly report on books sold in each country as well as of course paying the royalties into my bank account, though these payments come two months after the sales in question have taken place.
-Both distributors also let you log in and order copies for yourself at cost - or have them sent to anyone else you fancy.
-That’s useful for when you want to send books to people who you’re asking for a review etc.
+I’m now able to log in to either account to see how sales are going, and both distributors send me a monthly report on sales by country, as well as of course paying the corresponding royalties into my bank account (though these payments come two months after the sales in question have taken place).
+Both distributors also let you order copies for yourself at cost - or have them sent to anyone else you fancy, which is useful for when you want to ship books to people who you’re asking to do a review etc.

 Pushing Out the Merch

-Once the book was live on Ingram, I emailed major bookstores to tell them about it (quoting that blurb from the back cover) and beg them to order a few copies.
-They were actually surprisingly receptive with over 90% of stores I’ve contacted in this way, from Tokyo to Thailand and from Delhi to Dubai, having ordered books to stock.
+Once the book was live, I emailed major bookstores to tell them about it (quoting that nice blurb that I’d written for the back cover) and imploring them to order a few copies from Ingram to put on their shelves.
+They were actually surprisingly receptive to my pleas, with over 90% of them, from Tokyo to Thailand and from Delhi to Dubai, putting in an order.

-I also searched for relevant podcasts, YouTube channels, Instagram “influencers” (breathe, breathe…), and celebrities, offering to send them a copy and asking that they then posted something about it on their social media.
-Where relevant, I also proposed an interview or book review.
-Of course these are busy people and they get a lot of such proposals so the percentage hit rate has been low, meaning it’s a numbers game - so just keep plugging away…
+I then searched for relevant podcasts, YouTube channels, celebrities and influencers, offering to send them a copy, and then asking them to post something about it on social media if they liked it.
+If relevant, I also included a proposal for an interview or book review.
+Of course these are busy people who get a lot proposals like this, so your success rate is likely to be quite low - my advice is to just keep plugging away however: after repeated rejections, I eventually scored a big fish when British celebrity Joanna Lumley agreed to read and review my book.

-Finally, I did a book launch - this was not something I had been planning but a good friend of mine just happens to be the President of the Bangkok Foreign Correspondent’s Club and offered me the venue for free.
-She was also the person who persuaded me to write a book in the first place so I couldn’t very well refuse.
-The launch - which you can see here if you really have nothing better to do - gave me the opportunity to present my book and answer questions about it, generate some interest and sales, and was also something that I could subsequently post on social media and reference when I contacted people, making me look that little bit more serious.
+Finally, I did a book launch, which was not something I had been planning, but a good friend of mine happened to be the President of the Foreign Correspondent’s Club of Thailand at the time and very kindly offered to host one there.
+This event - which you can watch here - gave me the opportunity to present my book and generate some interest and sales, plus was something that I could subsequently post on social media and reference when I contacted people, making me look that little bit more professional.

-If you’ve got money to burn then you could hire a company to do all this marketing stuff for you, as well as running ads and all kinds of other fun stuff, but, hearing others’ experiences, I felt the chances of getting a positive return on my investment were going to be pretty low so I didn’t go down this route.
+If you’ve got money to burn, then you could hire a company to do a full blown marketing campaign and run ads for your book.
+But I felt that the chances of getting a positive return on my investment doing that would be low, so I chose not to.

 Previous